santiagocodes/resources/README.md

 - [The CSS Handbook: a handy guide to CSS for developers](https://www.freecodecamp.org/news/the-css-handbook-a-handy-guide-to-css-for-developers-b56695917d11/) was written to help you quickly learn CSS and get familiar with the advanced CSS topics.
 - This [CSS-tricks](https://css-tricks.com/design-considerations-text-images/) article is for design considerations when writing text on top of images.
 - [The CSS Handbook: a handy guide to CSS for developers](https://www.freecodecamp.org/news/the-css-handbook-a-handy-guide-to-css-for-developers-b56695917d11/) by Flavio Copes.
 An article written to help you quickly learn CSS and get familiar with the advanced CSS topics.
+- [CSS Reference](https://tympanus.net/codrops/css_reference) is an extensive CSS reference with all the important properties and info to learn CSS from the basics.

 ### Games and challenges